null1103/learn-js/README.md

 ## Reviews

-- Shows first review on load
+- Shows first review on page load
 - User can use previous and next buttons to navigate through the reviews
 - Suprise me button shows a random review

+## Navbar

+Shows or hides the links when toggle button is clicked